Responsibilities, dispute resolution policy, and procedures

 When conflicts arise between the supervisor(s) and the postdoctoral fellow, the following procedures are to be followed:

 Either party involved in a dispute shall attempt first to resolve the dispute informally by meeting with the other party involved.
 When the dispute involves a postdoctoral fellow’s academic performance, the postdoctoral fellow’s supervising faculty member(s) shall previously have followed a progressive corrective action process, including documentation of discussions, counseling, verbal and written warnings.
-If the parties are not able to resolve the dispute within ten (10) working days from their first meeting, either party shall consult with the head of the academic unit (normally, the chair of the department).
+If the parties are not able to resolve the dispute within ten (10) working days from their first meeting, either party shall consult with the head of the academic unit (usually, the chair of the department).
 The head of the academic unit shall arrange for a meeting with the parties in an attempt to resolve the dispute.
 Both parties shall prepare documentation outlining their position and including any pertinent information (e.g. e-mails sent, meetings previously held, a narrative of events, etc.).
 They shall also indicate the desired outcome.

 If any issue cannot be resolved at the departmental level within ten (10) working days from the termination of the consultation process with the head of the academic unit, either party in the dispute may consult with the Dean of that faculty (or the Dean’s delegate), as appropriate.
 The Dean or the Dean’s delegate shall advise all parties of appropriate policies, procedures, and possible outcomes with respect to the dispute.
 Should either party wish to proceed to a formal complaint at this point (“complainant”), the complainant must provide written details of the nature of the dispute, the attempts made to resolve the issue, and the remedy sought to the Dean or the Dean’s delegate within five (5) working days from the date the consultation process with the Dean or the Dean’s delegate has been completed.
 The Dean or the Dean’s delegate will make a decision on the complaint within ten (10) working days from the date the complaint was received and will inform all the parties of the decision in writing.